ssp4all/csc-510-hw-03/README.md

 ![Ruby Post 1](https://github.com/ssp4all/csc-510-hw-03/blob/master/src/images/Ruby-Post_1.PNG)
 ![Ruby Post 2](https://github.com/ssp4all/csc-510-hw-03/blob/master/src/images/Ruby-Post_2.PNG)

-None of the participants had Ruby extensively before.
+None of the participants had used Ruby extensively before.
 Around 70% of the participants rated their familiarity with Ruby as 1 out 5, meanwhile only one person marked their familiarity as 4 out of 5; which was the highest-rated familiarity reported.

 It is safe to say that Ruby is obscure for most of the participants.
 But still, when shown a snippet of Ruby code; all of them felt debugging a Ruby code was of easy or moderate difficulty.
 It seems participants felt Ruby was easier to read and understand despite not using Ruby a lot prior to this.